adityasolanki205/Streaming-Pipeline-using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

     6. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp]

-    7. Run publish_to_pubsub.py in Cloud SDK

-    8. Run the command and see the magic happen: python3 streaming-pipeline.py \
+    7. Run the command and see the magic happen: python3 streaming-pipeline.py \
      --runner DataFlowRunner \
      --project trusty-field-283517 \